-In a tucked away corner of the North West, lies the Wirral Peninsula.
+In a tucked away corner of the North West peninsula, lies the Wirral.
 Propped up between Liverpool and Cheshire, also close by to Chester and then Manchester, West Wirral has a lot to offer for those looking for high quality food and drink and pursuits.

 The Wirral is the perfect place to own or rent a property in order to get superb coastal views.
 Looking out to North Wales, the views are just the tip of the iceberg when it comes to Wirral’s top attractions.

 Key areas are West Kirby, Hoylake, Heswall, Caldy and Parkgate, all of which are ideal for those with high powered city jobs in Liverpool or Manchester, seeking a sanctuary to return home to each evening.

 West Kirby Beach is a summer hotspot.
 With the nearby Marine Lake, a mile in circumference there are a host of sailing or watersports activities to undertake, or walk around the lake on the footpath finished off with a well earned coffee or drink at one of West Kirby’s extensive range of bars.

 West Kirby’s yacht club is a member’s only experience nearby, but also the perfect venue for a private function.
 Ideal to get the champagne flowing on an early summers evening.

 With a footpath leading to Hoylake and the beach there ‘Red Rocks’ those looking for a more secluded spot can set off on foot.

 Arguably the most picturesque spot on the Peninsula, Caldy Beach is remote, extremely picturesque and still quiet on a beautiful summer’s day due to its location.
 Harder to reach on foot, but just five minutes by car from West Kirby, those who know how to find it, certainly are in the know.